princeton-nlp/SWE-agent/docs/usage/cl_tutorial.md

   Unlike the persistent containers, there will be a new image _for almost every base commit_ (that is, probabyl for every task when evaluating on a benchmark), which makes this only relevant when running over the same tasks more than once (for example when testing different agent configurations or LMs).
+* You can also [build your own Docker image](../config/docker.md) and ensure that all relevant conda environments and repositories are available (check the logs from the previous runs to get the names for repositories and environments).

 !!! tip "Confused about the two options?"
     Probably `--container_name my_container_name` will do what you want.